"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Certification of genuinely entangled three-qubit pure states

 \textit{iv) GHZ class states ($\mathbb{GHZ}$):} These are the states that can be expressed as convex combination of fully separable pure states and bi-separable pure states, W-class pure states and GHZ-class pure states.

 Hence, in general, any three-qubit mixed state can be written as a convex combination of fully separable pure states and bi-separable pure states, W-class pure states and GHZ-class pure states.

-Before proceeding, we want to mention that, no two three-qubit genuinely entangled pure states maximally violates the FGI (\ref{CP2DI}) for the same set of measurement settings by the two untrusted parties.
-This we would like to state by the following proposition: \begin{proposition} For any two genuinely entangled three-qubit pure states (W-class pure states or GHZ-class pure states), FGI (\ref{CP2DI}) does not give maximum quantum violation ($= 4$) for the same set of measurement settings by the two untrusted parties. \end{proposition} The detailed numerical proof is given in the appendix \ref{AD}).
+Before proceeding, we want to mention that, for any two genuinely entangled three-qubit pure states (W-class pure states or GHZ-class pure states), FGI (\ref{CP2DI}) does not give maximum quantum violation ($= 4$) for the same set of measurement settings by the two untrusted parties (Detailed numerical proof is given in the Proposition (1) of the appendix \ref{AD}).

 Let us consider an arbitrary mixed three-qubit state $\rho_m$.
 Since any three-qubit mixed state can be expressed as a convex combination of fully separable pure states and bi-separable pure states, W-class pure states and GHZ-class pure states, we can write the following general decomposition of $\rho_m$,